HeyGen Privacy Policy

 Most browsers accept cookies automatically, but you may be able to control the way in which your devices permit the use of Tracking Technologies.
 While you do not have to allow us to use Tracking Technologies, they do enable us to continually improve our Services, making it a better and more useful experience for you.

 If you so choose, you can choose to disable or delete cookies in your Internet browser at any time.
 Most internet browsers also enable you to choose whether you wish to disable all cookies or only third-party cookies.
 For further details, please consult the help menu in your internet browser or the documentation that came with your device.
 Disabling or deleting cookies may cause some of the Services to work incorrectly, and you may lose any information that enables you to access our Site more quickly and efficiently, including login and personalization settings.
 While your browser may allow you to transmit a “do not track” / “opt-out preference” signal or other mechanism for exercising choices regarding the collection of information by Tracking Technologies, like many websites, our website is not designed to respond to such signals.
-To learn more about “do not track” signals, you can visit http://www.allaboutdnt.com/.

-For information about interest-based ads, and to opt out of targeted advertising by companies that participate in the Digital Advertising Alliance, visit http://optout.aboutads.info/ or https://www.youronlinechoices.com/.
-You can also use the Network Advertising Initiative opt-out at https://thenai.org/opt-out/.
 Google and Meta also provide options to customize how your information is collected and used.
 For example, you can utilize Google Analytics’s Opt-Out Browser Add On here, or alter Facebook Ads Display options in your Facebook account.
 If you apply certain ad blockers or tools to restrict cookies, it may interfere with your ability to opt out.

 8. How Long Do We Store Your Information?

 We only keep your personal information for as long as we need to provide our products and services as described in this Privacy Policy and/or for as long as we have your permission to keep it.
 In determining the length of time we retain information, we consider various criteria, including whether we need the information to continue to administer your account, provide the Services, maintain output and content that you have generated, resolve a dispute, enforce our contractual agreements, prevent harm, promote safety, security and integrity, or protect ourselves, including our rights, property and products.
 We conduct reviews when appropriate to ascertain whether we still need to keep your information.
+After you delete the information or the account, it is kept in the backups for the purpose of disaster recovery and then automatically and permanently erased.

-If you submit a request to delete your information, we strive to take steps to delete that information within 24 hours of your request, unless we are required or permitted to retain such information under applicable law.
+If you submit a request to delete your information, we strive to take steps to delete that information within 72 hours of your request, unless we are required or permitted to retain such information under applicable law.
 For additional information, see “Summary of Your Rights” below.

 9. How Do We Secure Your Information?

 Data security is of great importance to us, and to protect your personal information, we have put in place suitable physical, electronic, and managerial procedures designed to safeguard and secure personal information collected through our Site.
+You can review them here.

 Notwithstanding any security measures that we take, it is important to remember that the transmission of data via the Internet may not be completely secure, and we cannot guarantee that the collection, transmission and storage of data will always be secure.
 Please take suitable precautions when transmitting data via the Internet to us.